LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 ---
 title: "Introduction to SolidJS"
-date: "2022-06-16"
+date: "2022-06-28"
 coverImage: "introduction-to-solidjs.png"
 author: "Siddhant Varma"
 tags: ["SolidJS", "React", "Frontend"]
-description: "In this tutorial, you’ll learn what SolidJS is, how it works and it's fundamentals such reactivity, architecture, events, effects etc. Then you’ll use this knowledge to build a simple todo app.
-Finally, you’ll understand how SolidJS compares with React and understand how it’s better and worse."
+description: "In this tutorial, you’ll learn what SolidJS is, how it works, and its fundamentals such as reactivity, architecture, events, effects, etc. Then you’ll use this knowledge to build a simple todo app.
+Finally, you’ll understand how SolidJS compares with React and how it’s better and worse."
 ---

-SolidJS is a declarative JavaScript framework used for building UIs and web applications in a pragmatic and performant manner.
-Even though it's fairly new, it's similarity with other JavaScript frameworks like React and Svelte has made it more adoptable for the developer community.
+SolidJS is a declarative JavaScript framework used for building UIs and web applications pragmatically and performatively.
+Even though it's relatively new, its similarity with other JavaScript frameworks like React and Svelte has made it more adoptable for the developer community.

-So in this tutorial, I'll give you a complete walkthrough of SolidJS and help you understand the essentials of it.
+So in this tutorial, I'll give you a complete walkthrough of SolidJS and help you understand the essentials.
 You'll also build a simple web application with SolidJS to get a better hang of the basics.
 Finally, I'll compare and contrast it with the most popular framework in town — React.

 ## What is SolidJS?